 - 12. Distinguish between change in demand and change in quantity demanded. - 13.
-What will be the effect of following on elasticity of demand. - (a) Income level of buyers - (b) Habit of the consumer - 14.
-What will be the slope of demand curve under following situations. - (a) Perfectly elastic demand - (b) Perfectly inelastic demand - (c) Unit elastic demand - 15.
-State the factors of rightward shift of demand curve.
+What will be the effect of following on elasticity of demand? - (a) Income level of buyers - (b) Habit of the consumer - 14.
+What will be the slope of demand curve under following situations? - (a) Perfectly elastic demand - (b) Perfectly inelastic demand - (c) Unit elastic demand - 15.
+State the factors of rightward shift of demand curve or increase in demand.
 Explain any one. - 16.
-State the factors of leftward shift of demand curve.
+State the factors of leftward shift of demand curve or decrease in demand.
 Explain any one. - 17.
-How does 'a proportion of income spent on the good' affect elasticity of demand. - 18.
+How does 'a proportion of income spent on the good' affect elasticity of demand? - 18.
 When price of a good is Rs.
 7 per unit a consumer buys 12 units.
 When price falls to Rs.
 6 per unit he spends Rs.
 72 on the goods.
 Calculate price elasticity of demand by using the percentage method.
-Comment on the likely shape of demand curve based on this measure of elasticity. - 19.
+Comment on the likely shape of demand curve based on this measure of elasticity. - Ans. $e\rho = 0$ - 19.
 A consumer buys 20 units of a good at a price of Rs.
 5 per unit.
 He incurs an expenditure of Rs.
 120 when he buys 24 units.
 Calculate price elasticity of demand by using the percentage method.
-Comment on the likely shape of demand curve based on this information. - 20.
-Price elasticity of good X is known to be thrice that of Good Y. If price of the Good X increases by 20% and price of the Good Y decreases by 40% then calculate percentage changes in quantity demanded in both the cases.
+Comment on the likely shape of demand curve based on this information.